-Prove that the lifter can lift 100% of its Maximum Load Capacity (see SPECIFICATIONS), using an actual load or an equivalent simulation.9 Employ the following method to test with an actual load:
+Prove that the lifter can lift 100% of its Maximum Load Capacity (see SPECIFICATIONS), using an actual load or an equivalent simulation.7 Employ the following method to test with an actual load:

 - 1) Place a test load with appropriate LOAD CHARACTERISTICS (see INTENDED USE) on a stable support.
-Make sure the load is oriented in the upright position.10 - 2) Apply the vacuum pads to the load as previously directed. - 3) When the vacuum level registers above 16" Hg [-54 kPa] on the vacuum gauge, place the power switch in the "off" position ( - 4) Raise the load a minimal distance, to assure that it is supported by the lifter. - 5) Hold the load for 5 minutes.
+Make sure the load is oriented in the upright position.8 - 2) Apply the vacuum pads to the load as previously directed. - 3) When the vacuum level registers above 16" Hg [-54 kPa] on the vacuum gauge, turn off or disconnect the power source (as appropriate). - 4) Raise the load a minimal distance, to assure that it is supported by the lifter. - 5) Hold the load for 5 minutes.
 The load must not slip or fall during this time period.
 If it does, conduct a VACUUM TEST and inspect each vacuum pad as indicated under VACUUM PAD MAINTENANCE: Inspection (see sections to follow).
 Correct any deficiency that is found and retest the lifter.